What Is a Welding Electrode? Types and Functions

 common stick welding rods

-E6010 gives you deep penetration for root passes.
-E6011 handles AC or DC and dirty metal, and E6013 offers smoother operation on thin material.
+E6010 gives you deep penetration and fast-freezing slag for root passes.
+E6011 works on AC or DC and handles less-than-perfect steel better than many general rods.

 E6010 To E7018